jakestringfellow/Ray-Tracer-Animation/README.md

 </div>

 <h2> Description </h2>
-A sophisticated ray tracing engine designed to simulate light propagation and produce realistic images by tracing rays of light as they interact with virtual objects.
-This engine was developed in C++ and harnesses multi-threading capabilities to optimize performance.
+A ray tracing engine designed to simulate light propagation and produce realistic images by tracing rays of light as they interact with virtual objects.
+This engine was developed in C++.

 <h2> Features </h2>
 Realistic Rendering: Employs advanced algorithms to simulate shadows, reflections, and refractions.